 I started doing fat grafting in 1987 and can claim to be one of the pioneers of this type of surgery in South Africa.
-(Click for more details)

-We are learning a great deal about fat grafting and we now believe that the fat cells themselves do not really survive but the result comes from the fat stem cells that are more resistant and do survive and then grow to develop more fat cells.
+We are learning a great deal about fat grafting and we now believe that the fat cells themselves might not really survive but the result comes from the fat stem cells that are more resistant and do survive and then grow to develop more fat cells.
 These fat stem cells have great potential.
 They are not the same as foetal stem cells, which can develop into every tissue in the body, but fat stem cells still possess great powers that are being harnessed by modern research.
 Fat grafting has become one of the best ways to rejuvenate a face and when combined with a face-lift, gives excellent results.

 I use fat grafts to